 The good news is that this sensation tends to lessen significantly as more and more treatments are performed.

 As with any type of skin treatment, your skin might be a little sensitive after a session.
 This is usually due to your skin working to restore itself and give you the best results possible.
 Sometimes skin in the area treated by blue light might also be a little patchy, but this is because it is trying to remove dead skin cells and other problems.

 This sensitivity usually clears up a few days after treatment.

 Redness might also be something to keep an eye out for.
 This is usually nothing to be concerned about as it’s a sign that the blue light therapy is working and touching the areas that it has treated.
 Because of this, you should be prepared to possibly have a little redness on your skin.

 However, if it doesn’t clear up after a week, definitely bring up your concerns with your skincare therapist.

 Light therapy is an excellent way to help keep your skin healthy and even remove pesky spider veins.
-After a few treatments, you’ll find these skin blemishes don’t only disappear, but make your skin look much more youthful.
+After a few treatments, you’ll find these skin blemishes fading away, and your skin with a much more youthful tone.

 Because of this, it’s a great treatment to consider using to help remove unsightly spider veins.